 student research is highly encouraged at Shippensburg University.
 Ship has the only on-site elementary school in the state, the

 Grace B. Luhrs University Elementary School provides opportunities for exercise science students to conduct pediatric exercise testing and programming.

-All BS Exercise Science students must complete a total of 120 credit hours:
+All Exercise Science majors must complete a total of 120 credit hours: